 The event recognized and celebrated second-year students dedicated to careers helping others communicate, as well as their families and alumni committed to student success.

-Prepare for a fulfilling career making a difference in the lives of children and adults with communication disorders.
+Prepare for a fulfilling career making a difference in the lives of children and adults with communication disorders with an SLP degree from Adelphi.

 A Master’s degree in communication disorders: speech-language pathology at Adelphi University will prepare you for a career as a speech-language pathologist, working with clients across the lifespan in hospitals, rehabilitation centers, nursing homes, preschools, early intervention agencies or in school districts.
 Clinical work focuses on improving speech, voice, language, literacy and feeding/swallowing skills.